happykhan/dataflo-cookbook/README.md

 Please add ideas for recipe here.

-* Building multiple views.
-* Exporting images - for a publication.
-* Showing an outbreak in a ward
+* Basic usage of data-flo
-* Showing an outbreak across a nation
+* Deduplication of a table
-* using geocoder to fill in the map
+* Calculate days between two dates
+* Geocoding